All posts by Editor

 Yes, there is a small amount of blue badge in the main car park near to the pedestrian entrance.
 There are no parking facilities in the recreation ground car park due to heavy pedestrian footfall.

-Q – Do you take card?
+Q – Do you take electronic payments?

 There is a large free car park accessed by turning left from Reading Road as approached from Rowstock roundabout: